Associated with Botanic Garden and Botanical Museum, Freie Universität Berlin

 In the next step, the participants are asked to come up with a film storyboard about food waste.
 After having learned some basics about film technology of stop-motion, they start shooting their films using tablet computers, screwed on tripods, with the Stop-Motion Studio app.
 To help their imagination, we offer them an abundance of material that can be cinematically animated, such as colourful paper, crayons, toy figures, small trash cans, food packages from a toy shop, various colourful sweets, fruit and vegetables.

 Photo credit: Carla Schulte-Fischedick

 According to our experience so far, the format proves to be very suitable for reaching the target group of young people.
 With their everyday experience, they can easily adapt to the topic of food waste.
 Using their creativity to develop their own films through modern technical means turned out to be a very attractive activity for all groups.
 Apart from having fun, a whole series of funny and inspired films have been created so far.
-At the end of the workshop, the filmmakers are allowed to take their works home.
+At the end of the workshop, the filmmakers are allowed to take their work home.

 The workshops and the materials used for this are the basis of our future BigPicnic exhibition, which will consist of a mobile stop-motion studio in a suitcase.
 In addition to the technology required for the production of stop-motion films, the suitcase will contain extensive information on the subject of food waste, items for animating, and a technical manual.
-The suitcase can be borrowed from groups who will share their results to the BGBM.
+The suitcase can be borrowed by groups who will share their results with the BGBM.
 These will be published along with the films made at the IGA-workshops on a YouTube channel as part of the exhibition.